valtimo-platform/valtimo-documentation/extending-valtimo/document/configuring-search-fields.md

 ## Update existing search field

-Existing search fields can be updated with new values by the endpoint below.
+Existing search fields can be updated with new values by using the endpoint below.
 The endpoint below accepts a list of search fields.
-The ordering in this list is adhered.
+The ordering of search fields in this list is preserved.
 `PUT /api/v1/document-search/{documentDefinitionName}/fields` and providing the following request body:

 ```json